-Retail – OneShot: This screen is an excellent multi-functional choice.
+Retail – OneShot: This screen is an excellent multi-functional choice, which is why it’s our most popular.
 It allows you to create, search and select customer accounts for sales, create an invoice, and accept payments all in one screen.

 Retail – Basic: This screen is an expanded version of the OneShot screen.
 In this screen, there is a much larger area for invoice items, as well as an area to add notes and other details that OneShot doesn’t offer.
 The Payment details for this screen can be accessed by clicking the Pay Screen button at the top of the screen.

 Retail – Combo: This screen is a combination of the OneShot and Café screens.
 On the left, the display is set up for choosing menu items, and on the right, there is a setup similar to the OneShot screen, complete with payment buttons and an invoice area.